Miss Hall's School: History

 Miss Hall's School dates its founding to 1898, when Mira Hinsdale Hall began her forty-year leadership of the School, an era that brought the School to the forefront of women's independent secondary education.
 The School moved in 1909 to its present location at 492 Holmes Road in Pittsfield.
 While still offering two courses of study, "general academic" and "college preparatory", Miss Hall's School grew in reputation, and Mira Hall was well established nationally as a progressive educator of young women.

 In February 1923, a fire broke out in the ceiling of the gymnasium.
 All of the students and faculty escaped safely, but the fire took the life of one employee and destroyed the estate.
 Mira Hall was then sixty years old, and chose to rebuild her school.
-In October 1924, she took occupancy of the beautiful Georgian building.
+In October 1924, she took occupancy of the Georgian building.
 It was at that time that the School incorporated as a nonprofit educational institution and established a self-perpetuating board of trustees.
 Winthrop M. Crane Jr., became the first board president.

 On August 25, 1937, Mira Hall died suddenly while on vacation in Maine.
 She was succeeded in 1937 by her niece, Margaret Hinsdale Hall.
 Elizabeth M. Fitch became Headmistress in 1948, and, during her nineteen years, the School grew to 180 students.
 Richard E. McLain was appointed the first Headmaster in July 1967 and resigned in 1969 after alleged misconduct with a student.
 Donald T. Oakes became Headmaster in 1969 and was responsible for the School's programs in the arts and community service.
 In 1975, the Board of Trustees approved the enrollment of male day students and the change of the School's name to The Hall School.

 Robert B. Bussey was appointed Headmaster in the 1976–77 academic year.
 Under his leadership, and with the guidance of the Long Range Planning Committee, the School restored its historic name of Miss Hall's School and once again became an all-girls’ school.
 Enrollment increased to 200, a new dormitory was built, and the Alumnae Association grew and became an active arm of the School.
 Daniel G. Lee Jr. was appointed Headmaster beginning with the 1984–85 academic year.
 During his tenure, the library facilities were renovated; and construction included a chemistry lab, Groves Hall, four tennis courts, and a new playing field.
 Trudy E. Hall (no relation to Mira Hall) was appointed Head of School beginning with the 1992–93 academic year and served in that capacity for four years.
 The Horizons program, an experiential service-learning program, was also introduced during her tenure.